1-aminadab/task_manager/README.md

-# Node-TypeScript-Express-MongoDB Boilerplate
+# Task Management Boilerplate
-This repo can be used as a starting point for backend development with Nodejs, Express, TypeScript and MongoDB.
+This repo can be used as a starting point for backend development with Nodejs, Express, TypeScript and Posggress.

 A few things to note in the project:
 * **TypeScript** - It uses TypeScript.
 * **JWT** - It uses JWT Token for Authentication.
-* **Mongo Connection Helper** - A helper class to connect to MongoDB reliably.
+* **POsgress Connection Helper** - A helper class to connect to Posggress reliably.
 * **Joi** - For declarative payload validation
 * **Middleware for easier async/await** - Catches errors from routes and throws them to express error handler to prevent app crash due to uncaught errors.
-* **.env file for configuration** - Change server config like app port, mongo url etc
+* **.env file for configuration** - Change server config like app port, postgress url etc
 * **Winston Logger** - Uses winston as the logger for the application.
 * **ESLINT** - ESLINT is configured for linting.
 * **Jest** - Using Jest for running test cases